aimansae/my-chalet/README.md

   - Password Reset: a user will be able to reset their password, in case forgotten

-  - prefill forms with data provided during registration process, so Users will not have to input the same data all the time.
+  - Prefill forms with data provided during registration process, so Users will not have to input the same data all the time.

+  - While editing, user will be able to change the chalet itself, and not just the form input data.

 ## Testing